sarveshdakhore/Python-VirtualAssistant/README.md

 # IIEC-Python

-THIS PROGRAM is mainly FOR 💻 🖥  Mac OS
+THIS PROGRAM is mainly FOR  'Mac OS'.      🖥 💻

 where you will save file there will be directory working means you can do multiples actions on the files present in the directory where your file is saved.